Struggling to Lose Weight: My Experience with Gastritis

 Some made me regret why I decided to go on a diet in the first place.
 Believe me, there’s nothing that kills your dieting plans than regret and a lack of motivation.

-Struggling to Lose Weight When You Have Gastritis: Diets to Try or Avoid
+Struggling to Lose Weight When You Have Gastritis: Diets You Should Try or Avoid

 If you have gastritis and are struggling to lose weight, you want to make sure you follow a diet that won’t worsen your symptoms.
 Many weight loss diets are not designed to take into consideration that some foods are not good choices for people with gastritis.